-Non Profit Accounting: Reporting and Analysis – 4.5 hrs.
+Non Profit Accounting: Reporting and Analysis – 5 hrs.
 CPE

 Business organizations obtain resources by providing goods and services.
-Many not-for-profit organizations (NFPOs) obtain resources from contributors and are accountable to the providers of those resources or to their representatives.
+Many non profit organizations (NFPOs) obtain resources from contributors and are accountable to the providers of those resources or to their representatives.
 In general, GAAP requires not-for-profit organizations to issue a statement of financial position, a statement of activities, and a statement of cash flows.
 The focus is on the organization as a whole and on reporting assets, liabilities, and net assets; changes in net assets; flows of economic resources; cash flows, borrowing and repayment of borrowing, and other factors affecting liquidity; and service efforts.
 This course addresses the accounting and financial reporting for NFPOs (or NPOs) —colleges and universities, healthcare providers, voluntary health and welfare organizations (VHWOs), and other not-for-profit entities such as religious, educational, social, recreational entities.
 Also addressed is financial analysis and ratios that can be useful to analyze financial fitness of NFPOs.